ddgope/Data-Lake-Using-Spark/README.md

 * **Acknowledgement** : Must give credit to Udacity for the project.
 You can't use this for you Udacity capstone project.
 Otherwise, feel free to use the code here as you would like!

-* **Bonus** : While designing this project, I have followed below Data Lake deisgn best practices.
+* **Bonus** : While designing this project, I have followed below Data Lake design best practices.